-Christmas and New Year’s Eve are over, and you thought it was the right time to start your resolutions, beginning with a light diet… Well, not in France!
+When Christmas and New Year’s Eve are over, you always think it is the right time to start your resolutions, beginning with a light diet… Well, not in France!
 January rhymes with the galette des rois!
+In this article, you will find out what is the galette des rois and where does this French tradition.

 A name not so revolutionary